guilherme-pohlmann/Origin-Backend-Take-Home-Assignment/readme.md

 - More readable and maintainable code

-`Purity` -> Purity means that all functions always returns the same output given the same parameters, and they don't produce side effects, that is, they don't alter the state of any object or variable, event at operational system level.
+`Purity` -> Purity means that all functions always returns the same output given the same parameters, and they don't produce side effects, that is, they don't alter the state of any object or variable, even at operational system level.
 The pure functions brings the same benefits of immutability.

 `Monads` -> I chose to use the `Option` Monad at domain level, so joining this with the null safety feature of Kotlin,